-A visit to stay with a host family is full of new experiences like making s’mores, playing in the backyard, catching fireflies, riding bicycles, barbeques, swimming, making new friends and having fun!
+A visit to stay with a host family is full of fun experiences like playing in the backyard, riding bicycles, barbeques, swimming, making new friends and having fun!

 How are host families selected?
 Most host families learn about the program through a neighbor or friend.
-Every family goes through a rigorous screening process including a home visit, interview, references and a background check.
+Every family goes through a rigorous screening process including a home visit, background check, interview, and reference check.

 Many children return to the same family each summer, forming special friendships and gaining new perspectives.